 If you listen to this program regularly, you know how bad it was.

-And if you're just watching, you know how how bad it is and how things have turned around economically.
+And if you're just watching, you know how bad it is and how things have turned around economically.

-You know, on top of 14 states with record low unemployment, on top of women in the workforce record low unemployment and Asian Americans and Hispanic Americans and African Americans, historic lows.
+You know, on top of 14 states with record low unemployment, on top of women in the workforce record low unemployment, and Asian Americans and Hispanic Americans and African Americans, historic lows.

-Told you the news out of Bloomberg yesterday under the president's watch in the three months through July, the employment to population ratio for black Americans is in Bloomberg.
+Told you the news out of Bloomberg yesterday under the president's watch in the three months through July, the employment to population ratio for black Americans is in Bloomberg, average 58.3% employment to population ratio.

-That is just a 2.3 percentage point difference between white Americans.
+In other words, what's happening in the labor market, that is just a 2.3 percentage point difference between white Americans.

 Again, everybody breaks things down demographically.